rockstor/rockon-registry/README.md

 # rockon-registry

-This repository consists of Rock-on(Docker based apps) configuration profiles formatted in JSON files.
-The Rock-On framework of Rockstor parses a well formatted profiles and provides a generic management and workflow such as install, uninstall, update, start and stop.
+This repository consists of Rock-on (Docker based apps) configuration profiles formatted in JSON files.
+The Rock-on framework of Rockstor parses a well formatted profiles and provides a generic management and workflow such as install, uninstall, update, start and stop.